NikolayGudkov/Advances-in-unifying-algorithms-for-multi-step-reinforcement-learning/README.md

 # Unifying-algorithms-for-multi-step-reinforcement-learning
-A state-dependent extension to Q(&sigma;) algorithm
+A state-dependent version of the Q(&sigma;) algorithm

 We perform some numerical experiments with the Q(&sigma;) algorithm from De Asis et al.(2018), "Multi-step reinforcement learning: A unifying algorithm" (https://arxiv.org/abs/1703.01327).
 The state-dependent version for the dynamics of the degree of sampling is studied.